 Ensuring Quality Leadership Education: Stricklin Establishes Fund for Walsh Province

-Kappa Alpha Order seeks to the a moral compass for the modern gentleman, and it does not end with our values and mission.
+Kappa Alpha Order seeks to be a moral compass for the modern gentleman, and it does not end with our values and mission.
 KA’s leadership education, like the Number I’s Leadership Institute, enhanced Province Councils, and the Emerging Leaders Academy, are all designed to develop leaders among men.

 One particular Texas State University alumnus saw the need to provide unparalleled educational opportunities to KA undergraduates and decided to take action to support the Order’s continued leadership education through the Kappa Alpha Order Educational Foundation.